quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 acknowledgements; see {{sending}}.

-On a subsequently received ACK-FREQUENCY frame, the endpoint MUST check if this is more recent than any previous ones, as follows:
+On a subsequently received ACK-FREQUENCY frame, the endpoint MUST check if this frame is more recent than any previous ones, as follows:

 - If the sequence number in the frame is not greater than the largest one seen so far, the endpoint MUST ignore this frame.